 2. Seamless Protocol Integration

 Adopting FHIR, HL7, and MQTT protocols ensures interoperability between IoT devices and healthcare systems.
-Hire IoT developers that will use cloud-based APIs to further simplify data exchange and enhance system compatibility.
+Hire IoT developers who will use cloud-based APIs to further simplify data exchange and enhance system compatibility.

 3. AI-Powered Data Management